Barbara Gordon: DC Rebirth: Batgirl (vol. 5) and Batgirl and the Birds of Prey (2016–2020)

+Infinite Frontier: Batgirl (2020–2021)

+In Infinite Frontier #0, she explains to Huntress that Cassandra Cain and Stephanie Brown have reclaimed the Batgirl identity and operate as Batgirls, while Barbara retains the right to occasionally operate as Batgirl herself.
+Barbara subsequently serves primarily as Oracle, providing information and technological support to the Bat-Family while continuing to participate in field operations when necessary.

-Dawn of DC: Batgirl (since 2023)
+Dawn of DC: Batgirl (2023–2024)

+During the Dawn of DC era, Barbara continued to operate primarily as Oracle while occasionally resuming the Batgirl identity.
+Cassandra Cain and Stephanie Brown continued to share the Batgirl mantle, with Barbara supporting them and other members of the Bat-Family through her intelligence and technological expertise.
 In the Knight Terrors story arc of 2023, Batgirl engages battle with Punchline and Royal Flush Gang, after discovering them trying to infiltrate the Clock Tower while other members of the Batfamily are away in the Knightmare Realm.

+All In: Barbara Gordon: Breakout (2024–present)

+Following the conclusion of Dawn of DC, Barbara continued to appear as both Oracle and Batgirl as the DC Universe entered the DC All In era.
+Her dual role continued the status quo established during Infinite Frontier, with Barbara functioning as an information specialist and strategist while remaining capable of operating in the field.
+Her relationships with Cassandra Cain and Stephanie Brown remained an important part of her role within the Bat-Family.

+In 2026, DC announced Barbara Gordon: Breakout as part of DC Next Level, a series written by Mariko Tamaki and illustrated by Amancay Nahuelpan as part of the publisher's Next Level initiative.
+The series places Barbara in a new situation in which she is imprisoned in Supermax after being arrested for aiding Batman and his allies, who have been declared outlaws by Gotham City Police Commissioner Vandal Savage.
+The series began publication in May 2026 and explores Barbara relying on her intelligence, determination, and investigative abilities while attempting to escape confinement.

 Alternative versions

 Various alterations of the Barbara Gordon character have appeared in storylines published in and out of mainstream continuity titles.
 Variants of the character within continuity often appear in stories that involve time travel, such as the crossover limited series Zero Hour: Crisis in Time, a follow-up story preceded by the 1985 limited series Crisis on Infinite Earths which altered mainstream continuity.
 Notable imprints of DC Comics such as Elseworlds and All Star DC Comics have also featured alternate versions of the character.